carmeleliav/NER/README.md

 # NER

+Named Entity Recognition
+With bilstm
+Matching words, embedded with word2vec to news item tags - in sequence.

-all the information is at the report file
+-----all the information is at the report file ----